 - Clinical facilities require students placed at their site to pass a background screening.
-Information regarding this screening is included with materials upon the offer of space in the Program. - All applicants tentatively accepted into the Program must complete a Criminal Background Clearance at a cost of approximately \$50, paid by the student prior to enrollment.
+Information regarding this screening is included with materials upon the offer of space in the Program. - All applicants tentatively accepted into the Program must complete a Criminal Background Clearance at a cost of ap-

+- proximately \$57, paid by the student prior to enrollment.
 Each clinical facility has the right to refuse placement of a nursing student based on criminal background information.
 Due to the dynamic state of clinical placement sites, applicants must be able to attend every clinical facility utilized by the Program.
 In the event that any facility refuses placement, the offer of space in the Program will be withdrawn. - Requirements vary among clinical facilities.
 Generally an applicant who has a history of felony and/or misdemeanor convictions or any bar exclusion or other ineligibility for federal program participation could be refused placement.
 Examples include but are not limited to, DUI (Driving Under the Influence) convictions, any conviction involving child or elder abuse, or any conviction dealing with violence.
 Applicants should consider their prior background before submitting an application to the Nursing Program. - Prior to obtaining a license to practice as a Registered Nurse, all graduates must report felony and misdemeanor convictions along with submission of fingerprints.
 The Board of Registered Nursing may deny licensure based on prior convictions.
 For a list of convictions substantially related to the practice of nursing, please contact the Board of Registered Nursing Web page: www.rn.ca.gov.
 It is possible for a student to clear the initial background check and be denied licensure by the BRN. - Many healthcare facilities require additional background checks prior to employment.
 A prior history of criminal activity may result in denial of employment. - Students who have questions about the background screening, Nursing Program eligibility, or the Board of Registered Nursing requirements should contact the Dean of Health Sciences.
 Students with histories of any of the above events are encouraged to meet with a counselor to discuss career options, including those outside of health care. - 10.
 Drug Screening: Clinical agencies require mandatory drug screening.
 Students with a positive drug screening test may be denied placement at clinical facilities which would require withdrawal of the offer of space.
-The cost is \$51, to be paid by the student.
+The cost is \$35, to be paid by the student.
 Prior testing results or results from other organizations will not be accepted. - 11.
-Health Clearance: All applicants will receive a health and immunization form to be completed by a licensed healthcare provider.
+Health Clearance: All accepted applicants will receive instructions on how to submit immunization records via an online platform that College of Marin contracts.
+The cost is \$48, to be paid by the student.
 Applicants must be able to participate in all clinical activities to enter the Program.
-This form may be turned in at the Health Center or the Nursing Education Department.